browserengineering/book/book/layout.md

 Tree-based layout
 =================

-The way our browser works now, every element is laid out by modifying global state for the open tag, for each child, and then once more for the close tag.
-Information about the element as a whole, like its width and height, isn't computed because the element's layout is split between its open and close tags.
-While things do get put in the right place, it's pretty hard to draw a background without knowing how wide and tall to draw it.
+The way our browser works now, laying out an element involves separate modifications to global state at the open tag, for each child, and then once more for the close tag.
+While this does put things in the right place, information about the element as a whole, like its width and height, isn't computed.
+That makes it pretty hard to draw a background, without knowing how wide and tall to draw it.

 So web browsers structure layout differently.
 In a browser, layout produces a *layout tree* of layout objects associated with the HTML